vladtf/vta-ip-project/documentation/Arhitectural Design Document.md

    - Receives requests from the business logic layer and retrieves the data from the database.
    - Updates the database with the data received from the business logic layer.
    - Logs the data access operations.

 5. **SMTP**

 6. **Security**

 7. **Database**
+   - Responsible for storing the data.
+   - Partially responsible for data validation.
+   - Role based access control.

 ### 3.2 Subsystem Decomposition and Responsibilities